School Year

 Action Steps to implement evidence-based strategy:

-Coaches and teachers will identify critical content through analysis of curriculum guides, academic resources and state benchmarks.
+Implementation - Coaches and teachers will identify critical content through analysis of curriculum guides, academic resources and state benchmarks.
+Teachers will implement planned lessons and strategies aligned to using questions to help students review content.

 Person Responsible: